SamJin98/samjin98/content/authors/admin/_index.md

 I'm a contributor to [Hello Algo](https://www.hello-algo.com/), a data structures and algorithms crash course with animated illustrations and codes.
 Check it out!

 <span style="font-weight:600">
-I am actively seeking employment opportunities in the fields of Full Stack Development, Frontend Development, and Machine Learning Engineering.
+I am actively seeking employment opportunities in the fields of Software Engineering and Machine Learning Engineering.
 </span>

 {style="text-align: justify;"}